-The Company provides interesting knowledge and information regarding technology and digital services througharticles on a regular basis, with the aim to promote awareness and better understanding of information technology and digital services among Thai people.
-These articles are published on the Company's facebook page, (www.facebook.com/SamartCompany), which has over 6,700 followers.
+The Company provides interesting knowledge and information regarding technology and digital services through articles and video clips on a regular basis, with the aim to promote awareness and better understanding of information technology and digital services among Thai people.
+These articles and video clips are published on the Company's facebook page, (www.facebook.com/SamartCompany), which has over 6,800 followers.